By Josh Jespersen

 I’m a former Navy SEAL, and now a snowboard mountaineer.

 As a SEAL I was fortunate to reach the elite level of tactical athletes.
-This past season, I set a record for climbing and snowboarding all 54 of the Colorado 14ers, and entered the elite world of mountain athletes.
+In 2016, I set a record for climbing and snowboarding all 54 of the Colorado 14ers, and entered the elite world of mountain athletes.

 I’ve directly experienced the challenges, heartbreak and brutal beauty of both the battlefield and the alpine.
 There are many similarities and a few differences between both worlds and the athletes who live in them.